Clinical scientist, haematology

 Once you've got experience, it's possible to apply for jobs in specialist areas such as:

 As your career develops, you're likely to take on a more supervisory role with responsibility for the work of your department.
 Progression to consultant involves further training via the HSST programme.
 Promotion to deputy head or head of department is likely to involve the management of a large department or major departmental section.
-It's possible to gain a senior position by making a significant contribution in your area of expertise.
+It's possible to gain a senior position by making a significant contribution in the field of haematology and transfusion sciences.